 Health Valley Gluten Free Cafe, which is a part of the Hain Celestial Group along with popular brands Imagine Foods and Celestial Seasonings, is probably best known for their gluten-free cream of mushroom soup.

 For reasons unbeknownst to us, finding out more about Gluten Free Cafe is difficult.
 Both Celestial Seasonings and Imagine Foods have their own website.
 Heck, even Terra Chips (another brand under the Hain Celestial Group umbrella) has a website, but I cannot find anything for Health Valley Gluten Free Cafe.
 That’s weird, right?

 I felt like I might have been overlooking something obvious, but Hain Celestial’s website lists all of its brands with links to their websites.
 The Health Valley website links back to Hain Celestial.
 At any rate, I wanted to know more about this company and the foods they produce, so we reached out through Hain Celestial Group.

-How Does Health Valley Gluten Free Cafe Avoid Gluten Cross-Contamination?
+How Does Health Valley Gluten Free Cafe Avoid Gluten Cross-Contact?

 Thank you for reaching out to us.
 We always appreciate hearing from our loyal consumers!